Mus'ab ibn al-Zubayr

-Mu'sab ibn al-Zubayr ibn al-Awwam al-Asadi (مُصْعَبِ ٱبْن الزُّبَيْرِ ٱبْن الْعَوَّامِ الأَسَدِيّ; died October 691) was the governor of Basra in 686–691 for his brother, the Mecca-based counter-caliph Abd Allah ibn al-Zubayr, during the Second Fitna.
-Mus'ab was a son of al-Zubayr ibn al-Awwam, a prominent companion of the Islamic prophet Muhammad.
+Mu'sab ibn al-Zubayr ibn al-Awwam al-Asadi (مُصْعَبِ ٱبْن الزُّبَيْرِ ٱبْن الْعَوَّامِ الأَسَدِيّ; died October 691) was the governor of Basra in 686–691 for his brother, the Mecca-based Caliph Abd Allah ibn al-Zubayr, during the Second Fitna.
+Mus'ab was a son of Zubayr ibn al-Awwam, a prominent companion of the Islamic prophet Muhammad.
 Before becoming governor, he led an unsuccessful campaign against Umayyad-held Palestine.
-He defeated and killed the pro-Alid revolutionary Mukhtar al-Thaqafi after a series of battles in 687, gaining control over all of Iraq.
+He defeated and killed the Pro-Alid revolutionary Mukhtar al-Thaqafi after a series of battles in 687, gaining control over all of Iraq.
 Complaints from the Iraqis caused his removal from office by his brother, but he was restored shortly after.
-He was killed by Umayyad forces led by the caliph Abd al-Malik in the Battle of Maskin four years later.
+He was killed by Umayyad forces led by Caliph Abd al-Malik in the Battle of Maskin four years later.

 Early life and family

-Mus'ab was the son of al-Zubayr ibn al-Awwam, a prominent companion of the Islamic prophet Muhammad.
+Mus'ab was the son of Zubayr ibn al-Awwam, a prominent companion of the Islamic prophet Muhammad.
 Mus'ab's mother was Rabab bint Unayf, a daughter of a chieftain of the Banu Kalb tribe.
 During the last years of the Umayyad caliph Mu'awiya I, Mus'ab was part of a group that met together in the mosque of Medina, likely to study religion.
 The group included, among others, Mus'ab's half-brother Urwa and the later Umayyad caliph, Abd al-Malik ibn Marwan.
-Mus'ab, like many of his brothers, inherited property from their father in the city's al-Baqi' area, and received a home there.
+Mus'ab, like many of his brothers, inherited property from their father in the city's al-Baqi' area and received a home there.

 Mus'ab had several children from a number of wives and slave women (ummahat awlad; sing: umm walad).
 From one of his wives, a certain Fatima bint Abd Allah, he had his sons Isa al-Kabir, Ukasha and a daughter, Sukayna.
 He also wed A'isha, a daughter of Talha ibn Ubayd Allah, another prominent companion of Muhammad; she mothered his sons Muhammad and Abd Allah.
 He also had a daughter, Rabab, from his wife, Sukayna, a daughter of Muhammad's grandson Husayn ibn Ali.
 From various ummahat awlad, he had the sons Hamza, Asim, Umar, Ja'far, Mus'ab (also known as Khudayr), Sa'd, Mundhir, Isa al-Saghir, and a daughter, Sukayna.